Chapter 4

 There needs to be a different relationship between the public and the private realms.
 The government needs to be decisive in setting the direction of development for the economy and in showing how enterprises can and should contribute to that.
 Government also has a vital role in ensuring free and universal access to foundational services and the infrastructure (physical and social) that the future economy needs.

 In 2022 SCCS published our ‘Financing Climate Justice’ report and this chapter draws on many of the policies recommended there.
-In particular we recommended that the Scottish Government set up an independent working group to look at the ideas and proposals for raising additional revenue and influencing behaviour in the report and advise Ministers how to take them forward, including what to include in the next Programme for Government.
+In particular we recommended that the Scottish Government set up an independent working group to look at the ideas and proposals for raising additional revenue and influencing behaviour in the report and advise Ministers how to take them forward, including what to include in the next Programme for Government and Budget.

 What is a Wellbeing Economy?